- Alternatively, the game will be released as a whole for the New 3DS.

 - Confirmed.
 You can S-rank your Nohr siblings AND Hoshido siblings.

 Even ignoring that bit, there's still the trailer where it appears that Kamui, in dragon form, is trying to strangle her.
-However, as we catch a close-up of Aqua's pendant in the fall, his/her transformation is shattering, turning Kamui back into a human.
+However, as we catch a close-up of Aqua's pendant in the fall, their transformation is shattering, turning Kamui back into a human.

 Couple of things Aqua could be up to: